organix/crlf/actor.md

 Program source is provided as a stream of _words_ (whitespace separated in text format).
 Each word is looked up in the current _dictionary_ and the corresponding _block_ is executed.
 Literal values are pushed on the data _stack_, which is used to provide parameters and return values for executing blocks.
 Some blocks also consume words from the source stream.

 An actor's behavior is described with a _block_.
-The message received by the actor is provided a elements of the stack.
+The message received by the actor is provided as elements of the stack.
 The `SEND` primitive sends the current stack contents, clearing the stack.
 Values may be saved in the dictionary by binding them to a word.
 All dictionary changes are local to the executing behavior.

 Input                | Operation       | Output                  | Description
 ---------------------|-----------------|-------------------------|------------